kubrickfr/avsc-wiki/API.md

 ##### Event `'eot'`

-End of transmission event, emitted after the channel is destroyed and there are no more pending requests.
+End of transmission event, emitted after the channel is destroyed and there are no more responses to send.

 ##### `channel.destroy()`

 Disable this channel.
+In general you shouldn't need to call this: stateless channels will be destroyed automatically when a response is sent, and stateful channels are best destroyed from the client's side.

 [canonical-schema]: https://avro.apache.org/docs/current/spec.html#Parsing+Canonical+Form+for+Schemas